marinchitan/Readoop/README.md

 * Experienced (50 status points)
 * Professional (200 status points)
 Startng with the amateur status, the users will have the possibility to post their creative writings.
-The features of this section are:
+The features of this section are
 * Adding new posts
 * Upvotind or downvoting posts from other users
 ![Screen Shot](Resources/FeedStrip.png)